rylabs-billy/tf-training/README.md

 }
 ```

-We are now ready to **source** the `linodes` module into our root module.
+We are now ready to **source** the `linodes` module into our **root module**.
 Note that we are assigning `root_passs`, `api_token`, and `authorized_keys` variables.
 That's because they were declared in the `./modules/linodes/variables.tf` file as inputs, but didn't contain a default value.
 There are however, some default values for these variables in the top-level `variables.tf`, so we have to assign them here.
 ```
 # terraform_modules_project/main.tf